 Withdrawal of Preference If the circumstances qualifying an applicant for lottery preference change before October 5 of the school year, the student will be withdrawn and placed on the waiting list according to their original lottery number.
-This applies when an applicant is matched to Mundo Verde with sibling preference and their enrolled sibling withdraws from Mundo Verde / DCI before October 5, and when an applicant is matched to Mundo Verde fore October 5, and when an applicant is matched to Verde of staff preference and their parent/guardian leaves Mundo Verde employment before October 5.
+This applies when an applicant is matched to Mundo Verde with sibling preference and their enrolled sibling withdraws from Mundo Verde / DCI before October 5, and when an applicant is matched to Mundo Verde / DCI with children of staff preference and their parent/guardian leaves Mundo Verde employment before October 5.
 If the student has already started attending school, the family may petition the Executive Director to remain enrolled.